Rippon, West Virginia: After the war

 The Shenandoah Valley Railroad was built immediately to the west of town in the late 1870s.
 A depot was constructed to take advantage of the crossroads access to Myerstown and Kabletown to the east.

 St. John's Episcopal Church was established in 1873.
 The first church building was replaced in 1890 with the Gothic style structure that still stands on U.S. Route 340.
 The bell tower, porch and choir room were added in 1893.
 In 1910, a parcel of land was acquired on Withers-LaRue Road to build a parish hall.
 The hall was replaced by a modern parish facility attached to the back of the church in the mid-1970s.
 In 1890, the town also contained an Episcopal church as well as a Presbyterian church which was about one mile from the village, on the Bullskin Run.
 Rippon had two Baptist churches for black residents: the Old School Baptist Church, later known as the Second Zion Primitive Baptist Church, and the New School Baptist Church, now called the Sylvannah Baptist Church.
 The Old School Baptist Church was founded sometime in the late 19th century.
 The New School Baptist Church changed its name to Sylvannah Baptist Church in 1908.

 A school for the white children of Rippon was built in 1874 at the fork of Meyerstown Road and U.S. Route 340.
 The earliest known school for the black students of Rippon was a one-room school near the railroad tracks on Withers-LaRue Road, but it is unclear what year it was started.
 In 1900, a new one-room brick school for white students was built on the south side of Withers-LaRue Road.
 The brick school, enlarged to two rooms, was used until 1971.
 It is now a private residence.
 Also in 1900, the school on Meyerstown Road became the Rippon Colored School.
 The Rippon Colored School remained open until 1939; the building no longer stands.

 Although some buildings have changed or disappeared over the past 100 years, Rippon still bears a strong resemblance to its appearance in the early 20th century.

+In the area, a project broke ground in November 2023 to widen Berryville Pike from two lanes to four.
+Berryville Pike was realigned east of the town, renaming roads and changing addresses for businesses and homes.
+The project was planned to be completed in 2025.
+As of April 3, 2026, the northbound lane is completed.